Hopping John Soup or Black-Eyed Pea, Ham, and Collard Greens Soup (Video)

 (Black-Eyed Pea, Ham, and Collard Greens Soup)!

-Of course this year I’m spending the holidays in Mexico so I won’t be making any Hopping John Soup.
-I hope I can find some lucky Oaxacan food instead!
-And there are also other Lucky Black-Eyed Peas Recipes on the blog if you want to get even more good luck!
+There are also more tasty Lucky Black-Eyed Peas Recipes on the blog if you want to get even more good luck!

 More Black-Eyed Peas for New Year’s: